Find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 If you cannot maintain your workforce because your operations have been affected by coronavirus (COVID-19), you can furlough employees and apply for a grant to cover a portion of their usual monthly wage costs where you record them as being on furlough.

-The Coronavirus Job Retention Scheme will remain open until 31 March 2021.
-From 1 November 2020 you can claim 80% of an employee’s usual salary for hours not worked, up to a maximum of £2,500 per month.
+The Coronavirus Job Retention Scheme has been extended until 30 April 2021.
+You can claim 80% of an employee’s usual salary for hours not worked, up to a maximum of £2,500 per month.

-All employers with a UK bank account and UK PAYE schemes can claim the grant.
-You do not need to have previously claimed for an employee before the 30 October 2020 to claim for periods from 1 November 2020.
+All employers with a UK, Isle of Man or Channel Island bank account and UK PAYE schemes can claim the grant.
+You do not need to have previously claimed for an employee before the 30 October 2020 to claim.

 Employers can furlough employees for any amount of time and any work pattern, while still being able to claim the grant for the hours not worked.